collokoech/awwards-clone/README.md

 # PROJECT NAME
-## Awwards
+## awwards-clone

 ## AUTHOR
-* Emmanuel cheriyot
+* Collins Cheruiyot Koech

 ## DESCRIPTION
-This is an application that allow user to post a project he/she has created and get it reviewed by his or her peers or rated according to design,usability and content.
+The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 ## BEHAVIOUR DRIVEN DEVELOPMENT

-* User must sign in to be able to post projects and review projects for others users.
+* The user must sign in to be able to post projects and review projects for others users.
-* User is able to post project.

 ## FEATURES

-* Users need to Sign in to the application to post projects and review projects.

-* Users can view different projects and their details.
+--View posted projects and their details

-* Users can post a project to be rated/viewed.
+--Post a project to be rated/reviewed

-* Users can search for different projects.

-* Users can view projects overall score.

-* Users can view their profile page with all their published projects.

-* Users can rate/review other users' projects.
+--Rate/ review other users' projects
+--Search for projects
+--View projects overall score
+--View my profile page

 ## SETUP INSTALLATION

-1.Clone or download and unzip the repository from github,https://github.com/jerumanu/awards.git
+1.Clone or download and unzip the repository from github,https://github.com/collokoech/awwards-clone.git

 2.Activate virtual environment using python3.8 as default handler virtualenv -p /usr/bin/python3.8 venv && source venv/bin/activate